thomasvanholder/rails-karma/src/_posts/2021-01-26-migrate-env-rails-credentials.md

 **Credentials.yml.enc** is safe and secure sent along with your repository to Github.
 The master key, however, is never sent along — guard it like your life depends on it!

-## Migrate From .Env to Rails Credentials
+## Migrate From ENV to Rails Credentials

 Open the credentials file in your terminal.<br>
 `EDITOR='code --wait' bin/rails credentials:edit`